dfinity/bigmap-poc/docs/bigmap.md

 ## Scalability
 - Current design scalability up to 160 PB, a redesign implementing sharding of the index canister would allow Exabytes capacity, but no need for this at the moment
 - Growing BigMap implemented with regular messages sent between canisters
-- Two ways to make growing faster and cheaper: 1) Canister forking, or 2) Big Messages between canisters
+- Two ways to make BigMap growing faster and cheaper: 1) Canister forking, or 2) Big Messages between canisters

 ## BigSearch
 - Implemented as an Inverted Index (same as Lucene, Elastic Search, etc) with Roaring Bitmaps.
--

 # Future work